Un8Iota/Hotkey-Panel/README.md

 ## Overview

-Hotkey Panels is an add-on designed to optimize your workflow in Blender by displaying installed add-on panels in contextual (pop-up) menus.
+Hotkey Panels is an add-on designed to optimize your workflow in Blender by allowing you to display installed add-on panels in contextual (pop-up) menus.

-It automatically detects these panels and allows you to create shortcuts for quick access to your preferred features, without constantly searching through the sidebar.
-This saves you valuable time and provides a more organized workflow.
+It automatically detects these panels and enables you to create shortcuts for quick access to your favorite features, without constantly searching through the sidebar.
+This saves you valuable time and provides a more organized workspace.

-> **Note**: Only the experimental version is offered here, which may lead to compatibility or stability issues.
-It is therefore recommended to use it on non-critical projects or make regular backups of your work.
+> **Note**: Only the experimental version is available here, which may lead to compatibility or stability issues.
+It is therefore recommended for non-critical projects or to ensure regular backups.
 >
 > **Important**: If some add-ons do not include the code required to be handled by Hotkey Panels, I unfortunately cannot fix that.
 >
-> Certain panels are only visible if the conditions set by their original add-on are met (for example, having a specific object selected, being in Edit mode, having an armature, etc.).
-If a panel that should appear is not showing, make sure those conditions are met in your scene.
+> Some panels are only visible if the conditions set by their original add-on are met (for example, having a specific object selected, being in Edit mode, having an armature, etc.).
+If a panel that should appear is not showing, please check that you have met all those conditions in your scene.

 ---

 ## Installation

 1. **Download the add-on** (the `.py` file).
-2. Open Blender and go to **`Edit > Preferences > Add-ons`**.
+2. Open Blender, then go to **`Edit > Preferences > Add-ons`**.
 3. Click **`Install`** and select the `.py` file you downloaded.
 4. Finally, enable the plugin in the Add-ons list.